 Cardiac arrest is a highly lethal but treatable condition.
-Even small improvements in the proportion of patients surviving will translate into many hundreds of lives saved annually in Australia and even more globally.
+Given its high incidence, even small improvements in survival will translate into many hundreds of lives saved annually in Australia and even more globally.

-The Aus-ROC programme of research will build much needed knowledge to inform clinical practice guidelines and directly influence patient outcomes.
-Translation into practice is assured by the collaborations that exist with the CRE, include leading national and international researchers, clinicians, and service providers.
+The Aus-ROC research programme builds much-needed knowledge to inform clinical practice guidelines and directly influence patient outcomes.
+Translation into practice is assured by collaborations with the CRE, including leading national and international researchers, clinicians, and service providers.

 The mission of Aus-ROC is to provide infrastructure and project support for clinical trials and outcome-oriented research in the area of out-of-hospital cardiac arrests.